domenic/get-originals/README.md

 - For namespaces:
   - The functions stored on the namespace would be exported under their original names.

+(See [below](#name-mangling) for more discussion on these suffixes.)

 _Open question: should we include data properties, i.e. "constants"?
 For example, should you be able to get the original value of `Math.PI` or `Event.AT_TARGET`?
-We omit them for now._
+We omit them for now.
+Discuss in [#9](https://github.com/domenic/get-originals/issues/9)_

 So, for example: